nadav96/aws-lambda-microservice/README.md

+## Deprecated
+Use the more robust open source tool [Rocketsam](https://www.npmjs.com/package/rocketsam)

 # sam-app lambda micro service skeleton

 This is a sample template for sam-app - Below is a brief explanation of what we have generated for you: